Liberace: Later television work

 Liberace received a star on the Hollywood Walk of Fame in 1960 for his contributions to the television industry.
 He continued to appear on television as a frequent and welcomed guest on The Tonight Show with Jack Paar in the 1960s, with memorable exchanges with Zsa Zsa Gabor and Muhammad Ali, and later with Johnny Carson.

 He was Red Skelton's 1969 CBS summer replacement with his own variety hour, taped in London.
 Skelton and Lew Grade's production companies co-produced this program.
 In a cameo on The Monkees, he appeared at an avant-garde art gallery as himself, gleefully smashing a grand piano with a sledgehammer as Mike Nesmith looked on and cringed in mock agony.

-In the Batman television series in 1966 with Adam West and Burt Ward, Liberace played a dual role as concert pianist Chandell and his gangster-like twin Harry, who was extorting Chandell into a life of crime as "Fingers", in the episodes "The Devil's Fingers" and "The Dead Ringers", both written by Lorenzo Semple Jr., who developed Batman for television.
-The episodes of this two-part story were, according to Joel Eisner's The Official Batman Batbook, the highest-rated of all the show's episodes.
+In the Batman television series in 1966 with Adam West and Burt Ward, Liberace played a dual role as concert pianist Chandell and his gangster-like twin Harry, who was extorting Chandell into a life of crime as Fingers, in the episodes "The Devil's Fingers" and "The Dead Ringers".
+The episodes of this two-part story were the highest-rated of all the show's episodes.

-His subsequent television appearances included episodes of Here's Lucy (1970), Kojak, and The Muppet Show (both 1978), all as himself.
-His performances in the last of these included a "Concerto for the Birds", "Misty", "Five Foot Two", and a rendition of "Chopsticks".
-Television specials were made from Liberace's show at the Las Vegas Hilton in 1978-79 which were broadcast on CBS.
+His subsequent television appearances included episodes of Here's Lucy (1970), Kojak and The Muppet Show (both 1978), all as himself.
+His performances in the last of these included a "Concerto for the Birds", "Misty", "Has Anybody Seen My Gal", and a rendition of "Chopsticks".
+Television specials were made from Liberace's show at the Las Vegas Hilton in 1978–1979, which were broadcast on CBS.

-In the 1980s, he guest-starred on television shows such as Saturday Night Live (on a 10th season episode hosted by Hulk Hogan and Mr. T), and the 1984 film Special People.
+In the 1980s, he guest-starred on television shows such as Saturday Night Live (on a tenth-season episode hosted by Hulk Hogan and Mr. T) as well as the 1984 film Special People.
 In 1985, he appeared at the first WrestleMania as the guest timekeeper for the main event.